lisongxu/CSCE156-Lab-DB-Install/README.md

 We connect to the MySQL server running on a Linux server of the School of Computing.

-1. Find the email about your MySQL username and password, which was sent to you about several weeks ago.
+1. Find the email about your MySQL username and password, which was sent to you several weeks ago.

 2. Run the MySQL Workbench that you just installed